Love Lies (song)

 "Love Lies" is a song recorded by American singers Khalid and Normani for the film Love, Simon.
 It was released through RCA Records on February 14, 2018, as the second single from the film's soundtrack, which was curated by Jack Antonoff.
-The song was written by Khalid, Normani, Tayla Parx, Jamil Chammas, and Ryan Vojtesak, with production handled by Charlie Handsome and Digi.
+The song was written by Khalid, Normani, Tayla Parx, Jamil Chammas, and Charlie Handsome, with production handled by Charlie Handsome and Digi.
 It marked Normani's first single release outside of Fifth Harmony.